danielgtaylor/huma/docs/docs/features/cli.md

 Huma ships with a built-in lightweight utility to wrap your service with a CLI, enabling you to run it with different arguments and easily write custom commands to do things like print out the OpenAPI or run on-demand database migrations.

 The CLI options use a similar strategy to input & output structs, enabling you to use the same pattern for validation and documentation of command line arguments.
-It uses [Cobra](https://cobra.dev/) & [Viper](https://github.com/spf13/viper) under the hood, enabling automatic environment variable binding and more.
+It uses [Cobra](https://cobra.dev/) under the hood, enabling custom commands and including automatic environment variable binding and more.

 ```go title="main.go"
 // First, define your input options.